 Involves reading and understanding working drawings to the point cost, time, labor, and material estimates can be made for the construction project.
-(48/0) Pre-/corequisites: CON:375, CON:376, CON:379, CON:382
+(48/0) Pre-/corequisites: CON:375,CON:382, CON:391, CON:393 sealing the building envelope, and proper insulating methods.
+On the job training focuses on areas such as thermal imaging detection, wall and ceiling R-value analysis, and draft sealing.
+(32/64)